-- The claim amount is distributed as per the terms of the will.
+The claim amount is distributed as per the terms of the will.

-- The insurance company may demand an indemnity bond, joint discharge statement or waiver of legal evidence.
+The insurance company may demand an indemnity bond, joint discharge statement, or waiver of legal evidence.

-- Minor nominee – The policyholder appoints a minor nominee (nominee's age is less than 18 years) and fails to provide the information of the appointee.
-If the policyholder must appoint a minor as his/her nominee, he/she should take steps to select an appointee as well.
+Minor nominee – The policyholder appoints a minor nominee (nominee's age is less than 18 years) and fails to provide the information of the appointee.
+If the policyholder must appoint a minor as his/her nominee, he/she should take steps to select an appointee.
 The policyholder should provide complete and verified details of the appointee.
 If the policyholder fails to provide the required information about the appointee, the minor will not get the financial benefit.
 The appointee receives the financial benefit until the minor attains 18 years of age.

 The right of the policyholder can also be passed on to an assignee.
 The assignment of the policy can be done on the policy or through a separate deed.
 If you assign a policy, it cannot be revoked again.